fifonik/FFMetrics/README.md

 ## How to use
 - Unpack into a folder;
-- Put FFMpeg.exe (and accompanied dll files if you use dynamic build) into the program folder or make it available through system %PATH%;
+- Put FFMpeg.exe (and accompanied dll files if you use shared build) into the program folder or make it available through system %PATH%;
 - Run the program;
 - Use UI to add reference file and at least one distorted file (you can drag & drop files from Explorer or use file choosers);
 - Select metrics you'd like to calculate;